analogdevicesinc/MaximAI_Documentation/CONTRIBUTING.md

 - We will primarily be using the **GitHub Flow** model of development.
 Note that this is **NOT** "git flow".
 More information is available [here](https://guides.github.com/introduction/flow/) and [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/github-flow).
 - Development is to be done via Forking into your personal account.
 More [information](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).
+  *Note: After creating the fork, you must re-enable actions in the “Actions” tab of the repository on GitHub.*
 - Only admins and maintainer currently have write access to the root repositories.
 This is designed to help curate the contents of the project, via code reviews on all pull requests.

 **Before submitting a pull request:**